Model Audit

 A model audit is done in order to make sure that spreadsheet errors are corrected.
 Thus, it needs to be specific with its scope and purpose to ensure that the relevant tasks are completely and correctly carried out.
 The audit’s scope includes the following:

-• The audit should successfully review the logic used in the model under scrutiny.
+• The audit should successfully review the logic used in the model.

-• An audit should check for the model’s consistency in terms of transactions and documentation.
+• An audit should check for the model’s consistency in terms of calculations and documentation.

-• The audit should make sure that the model is consistent and parallel with GAAP and taxation rules.
+• The audit should make sure that the model is consistent and works in parallel with accounting and taxation rules.

 • The audit should check for how sensitive the model is.